HyPeeD/GiveawayBot/README.md

 If in the console you see `Ready on [...] servers, for a total of [...] users.` The bot is ready !
 If you see an error in the console, don't hesitate to fix it or to let me know.

+Storage part :

+Remember not to delete "json.sqlite" as it contains all current / cancelled / modified giveaways.

 Thank you for using this code !